robang74/HARDN-XDR/README.md

 chmod +x ./hardn.py
 sudo ./hardn.py

-#but if that doesn't run, then do the other one

-chmod +x ./hardn_dark.py
-sudo ./hardn_dark.py
 ```
 ## Check lynis output
 The GUI Will show you the current system Lynis score (under development)